mikep79/ng_photo_gallery/README.md

 Client side logic:
 - [x] When img div clicked, hide img, show description.
 Vice versa.
-- [ ] When button clicked, update 'likes' field.
+- [x] When button clicked, update 'likes' field.

 Hard mode:
+- [x] Make comment section.
+POST req to new /comments route.
+- [ ] Style.

 Weekend Challenge 4
 We're switching up our client-side this weekend with Angular!
 Our focus will be on getting comfortable with what Angular can do for us, so most of our effort will be on client-side JavaScript and, hopefully, experimenting with CSS.